 What Are the Effects of a NY DWI Conviction?

-What happens when you get your first DWI?
+What happens when you get your First DWI Offense?
 In New York DWI is a misdemeanor criminal charge.
 That means a driver convicted of DWI in New York will have a permanent criminal record that can never be expunged.
 Besides this permanent criminal record, an accused driver will face legal consequences such as a jail sentence or probation.
 However, only convicted drivers will face those penalties.
 If a driver is charged with a DWI but is not convicted, they will not face any criminal punishment.

 The consequences of getting a DUI or DWI can vary depending on the charge.
 A DWI charge, and any DWI-related charges (such as Aggravated DWI or Driving While Ability Impaired), have different penalties for convicted drivers.
 Other than these legal penalties, drivers convicted of a DWI can face non-legal consequences for years to come.
 Again, because a DWI charge is a criminal charge, a conviction will become a permanent criminal record.
 A DWI conviction can impact future employment applications.
 Certain jobs require a clean driving record, and an employer may not hire someone with a DWI conviction.
 For example, taxi or bus drivers typically are not allowed to have a DWI conviction on their criminal records.
 Additionally, a criminal conviction of any type, including a DWI, may impact a student’s chance of being admitted to a college or university or to being eligible to receive financial aid.
 The potential effects of a DWI conviction can impact a driver immediately and in the future – perhaps for the rest of the individual’s life.